SargsyanArman/FastDev/README.md

+Please note that the project is IN PROGRESS and is not yet fully ready.
+    With love, Arman Sargsyan

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.